 Important Notes for International Students

 Students educated outside the United States must have graduated from a program approved by the World Federation of Occupational Therapists (WFOT).
 USC maintains additional admissions requirements for international students, including English language competence as measured by the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) examination.
-Please bear in mind that certification through the National Board for Certification in Occupational Therapy (NBCOT) in order to practice as an occupational therapist in the United States, which is required to be completed by the end of your first semester of the OTD program, can take up to six months.
+Please bear in mind that certification through the National Board for Certification in Occupational Therapy® (NBCOT®) in order to practice as an occupational therapist in the United States, which is required to be completed by the end of your first semester of the O.T.D. program, can take up to six months.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT® certification examination or attain state licensure.
-Please view www.nbcot.org
+Please view www.nbcot.org for more information.

 - OT 500abc Clinical Problems in Occupational Therapy (2-4 units each)

 - OT 560 Contemporary Issues in School-based Practice (4 units)